ona-li-toki-e-jan-Epiphany-tawa-mi/Brainblast-Toolkit/README.md

 ## How to build

 You will need make and the cc65 toolchain.
-There is a `shell.nix` you can use with `nix-shell` to get them.
+There is a `flake.nix` you can use with `nix develop` to get them.

 To build for a paticular system, you will need to specify the TARGET variable on the command line to make.
 By default it will build for the Commodore 64.